- Home

 However, consuming too much potassium can cause stomach pain, nausea, and diarrhoea.
 Having high levels of potassium in the blood is called hyperkalemia, and older adults are more at risk of this, because their kidneys may not be as effective at removing potassium from the blood.

 Because potassium is found in so many foods, deficiency is rare.
 Potassium is generally flushed out of our bodies through urine, sweat, and stools, and losing up to 800mg a day is normal.
-However, if you’ve been experiencing vomiting, diarrhoea, or excess sweating, or you’ve been taking diuretic medications, you’re at greater risk of losing potassium and becoming deficient.
+However, if you’ve been experiencing vomiting, diarrhoea, excess sweating, or you’ve been taking diuretic medication, you’re at greater risk of losing potassium and becoming deficient.

 Signs of potassium deficiency include fatigue, muscle cramps or weakness, constipation, and – if severe – muscle paralysis and irregular heart rate.